a50397/idea-hub/README.md

    >   ```
    > - **Generate a `MAIL_SETTINGS_KEY`** the same way (64 hex chars).
 It is
    >   **required outside development** — the backend refuses to boot without it and
    >   both compose files fail-fast if it's unset.
-It encrypts the SMTP password an
+It encrypts the SMTP password and
-   >   admin later sets on the **Email settings** page; keep it stable, or previously
+   >   the Webex bot token an admin later sets on the **Email settings** / **Webex
-   >   saved passwords become undecryptable.
+   >   settings** pages; keep it stable, or previously saved secrets become
+   >   undecryptable.
    > - **Set `ADMIN_EMAIL` / `ADMIN_PASSWORD` to unique, non-default values.** The
    >   bootstrap admin is created on first run from these; use a long, random
    >   password (12+ characters — the app enforces a 12-char minimum for